-Peoples seeks confidential treatment for the information in lines 1-13 and 18 of Schedule A-10 for columns G and H, entitled "Wellhead Price" and "Citygate Price."
+Peoples seeks confidential treatment for the information in lines 1-26 and 33 of Schedule A-10 for columns G and H, entitled "Wellhead Price" and "Citygate Price."
 Peoples asserts that this information is contractual information which, if made public, "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
-The information on all lines in column G consists of the invoice price per MMBtu paid for gas by Peoples for March, 1993.
-The information on all lines in column H consists of the delivered price per MMBtu paid by Peoples for such gas, which is the invoice price plus charges for transportation.
+Section 366.093(3)(d), Statutes.
+The information on all lines in column G consists of the invoice price per MMBtu paid for gas by Peoples for the involved The information on all lines in column H consists of the delivered price per MMBtu paid by Peoples for such gas, which is the invoice price plus charges for transportation.
 Peoples states that knowledge of the prices paid to its gas suppliers during this month would give other competing suppliers information with which to potentially or actually control the pricing of gas either by all quoting a particular price, which could equal or exceed the price Peoples paid, or by adhering to a price offered by a particular supplier.
 A supplier which might have been willing to sell gas at a price less than the price reflected in any individual invoice would likely refuse to do so.
-Such a supplier would be less likely to make any price concessions which it might have previously made or would be willing to make, and could simply refuse to sell at a price less than an individual price paid by Peoples.
-The end result, Peoples asserts, is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.
+Such a supplier would be less likely to make any price concessions which it might have previously made or would be willing to make, and could simply refuse to sell at a price less than an individual price paid by Peoples. result, Peoples asserts, is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.

-Peoples seeks confidential classification of the information found in lines 1-13 and 18 of Schedule A-10 of columns C-F (entitled "Gross Amount," "Net Amount," "Monthly Gross," and "Monthly Net").
+Peoples seeks confidential classification of the information found in lines 1-26 and 32 of Schedule A-10 of columns C-F (entitled respectively "Gross Amount," "Net Amount," "Monthly Gross," and "Monthly Net").
 Peoples maintains that since it is the rates (or prices) at which the purchases were made which Peoples seeks to protect from disclosure, it is also necessary to protect the volumes or amounts of the purchases in order to prevent the use of such information to calculate the rates or prices.
-I agree that this is confidential proprietary business information.

-Also, Peoples requests confidential classification of the information found on lines 1-13 of Schedule A-10 of columns A and B (entitled "Producer Name," and "Receipt Point").
+Also, Peoples requests confidential classification of the information found on lines 1-17, 19-26 of Schedule A-10 of columns A and B (entitled "Producer Name, " and "Receipt Point").
 Peoples indicates that publishing the names of suppliers and the respective receipt points at which the purchased gas is delivered to Peoples would be detrimental to the interests of Peoples and its ratepayers since it would provide a complete illustration of Peoples' supply infrastructure.
 Specifically, Peoples states that if the names in column A are made public, a third party might interject itself as a middleman between the supplier and Peoples.
-In addition, disclosure of the receipt points in column B would give competing vendors information that would allow them to take capacity at those points.
-Peoples asserts that in either case, the end result is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.
+In addition, disclosure of the receipt points in column B would give competing vendors information that would allow them to take capacity at those Peoples argues that the resulting loss of available increase would capacity for already-secured supply transportation costs.
+Peoples asserts that in either case, the end result is reasonably likely to be increased gas prices and therefore an increased cost of gas which Peoples must recover from its ratepayers.